 How it started

 During August 2005, Kenya brought the SARD Initiative to the national level at its initial meeting in Thika.
-This workshop resulted in the recognition of eight focal points for the major groups of civil society within the country - including women, youth, consumers, indigenous people, farmers, NGOs, business and industries, and science and technology.
-With facilitation from the SARD focal point for civil society, Kenya Freedom from Hunger Council (KFFHC), the major groups are currently focusing on identifying, capturing and sharing SARD good practices of different stakeholders and conducting exchange visits.
+This workshop, followed by a second consultation in Nairobi in 2006, resulted in the recognition of eleven Focal Points for the major groups of civil society within the country - including women, youth, consumers, indigenous people, farmers, NGOs, local authorities, workers, business and industries, and science and technology.
+Kenya Freedom from Hunger Council (KFFHC) was selected as SARD Focal Point for civil society at the workshop, and with its facilitation the national major groups have identifyed, captured and shared SARD good practices of different stakeholders groups.
 This work is being done in consultation with the Government of Kenya, especially through the Agricultural Sector Coordinating Unit (ASCU) and the National Environment Management Authority (NEMA).
 The latter has the responsibility for reporting to the Commission on Sustainable Development (CSD).